 The United States established diplomatic relations with Algeria in 1962 following its independence from France.
-Algeria severed relations with the United States in 1967, in the wake of the Arab-Israeli War.
-Relations were reestablished in 1974.
+Algeria severed relations with the United States in 1967 in the wake of the Arab-Israeli War, but reestablished relations in 1974.

-The United States and Algeria consult closely on key international and regional issues such as law enforcement cooperation, both in the field of counterterrorism and in countering more conventional transnational crimes.
-The two countries have finalized language for a customs mutual assistance agreement and have signed a mutual legal assistance treaty.
-The United States and Algeria have conducted bilateral military exercises.
-Exchanges between the Algerian and U.S. militaries are frequent, Algeria has hosted senior U.S. military officials and ship visits, and the United States hosted an Algerian port visit for the first time this year.
+The United States and Algeria consult closely on key international and regional issues such as law enforcement and counterterrorism cooperation.
+The United States and Algeria conduct frequent civilian and military exchanges, including two Secretary of State trips 2012 and the first U.S.-Algeria Strategic Dialogue in October 2012.
+Algeria has hosted senior U.S. military officials and ship visits, and the United States hosted an Algerian port visit for the first time this in 2012.

-Algeria has remained relatively stable despite the turmoil that has engulfed the region beginning in 2011.
-While there have been sporadic demonstrations, they have remained primarily socio-economic in nature, with few calls for the government to step down.
+Algeria has relatively stable despite turmoil in neighboring countries.
 The United States viewed legislative elections held in 2012 as a welcome step in Algeria's progress toward democratic reform.

 U.S. Assistance to Algeria

-U.S. bilateral foreign assistance to Algeria is designed to strengthen Algeria's capacity to combat terrorism and crime, and support the building of stable institutions that contribute to the security and stability of the region.
+U.S. bilateral foreign assistance to Algeria is designed to strengthen Algeria's capacity to combat terrorism and crime, support the building of stable institutions that contribute to the security and stability of the region, and support Algeria’s civil society.
 Foreign assistance supports Algeria's ongoing fight against al-Qaeda in the Islamic Maghreb and other hostile actors in the region.

-Funding through the Middle East Partnership Initiative (MEPI) has been allocated to support the work of Algeria's developing civil society through programming that provides training to journalists, businesspeople, female entrepreneurs, legislators, legal professionals, and the heads of leading nongovernmental organizations.
+Funding through the Middle East Partnership Initiative (MEPI) has been allocated to support the work of Algeria's developing civil society through programming that provides training to journalists, businesspeople, female entrepreneurs and parliamentaries, legal professionals, and the heads of leading nongovernmental organizations.
 MEPI also has provided funding for economic development programs, and U.S. outreach programs support education in Algeria.